Get

 Young man in white t shirt holding a black Scottish fold cat

 Have you ever gone to a shelter to adopt a cat?
 If so, what factors were part of your decision for which cat to adopt?
-Were these personality, age, health issues—or maybe the color of the cat?
-Certain colors of cats have stereotypes attached to them, which some people believe affects how often they are adopted.
+Were these personality, age, health issues, or maybe the coat color?
+Certain cat colors have stereotypes attached to them, which some people believe affects how often they are adopted.
 “Black cat syndrome” is a reported phenomenon wherein people tend not to adopt black cats.

 But does black cat syndrome actually exist?
 It turns out that the color of a feline may play a more significant role in determining which cats are adopted from shelters than you might realize.
 However, most of the research on black cat syndrome is anecdotal, so there’s no true clear answer on whether it exists or not.
 Here’s what to know about black cat syndrome and how the color of a cat may affect adoption rates.